The Heiress Objective, Book 3 in the Spy Matchmaker Series

+Nigel stared at him.
 Giles shuddered.
-"If only we could help you out.
+"If only we could help you.
 But my inheritance barely covers expenses."

 Nigel eyed his friend's considerable bulk.
-"We all know where your funds go, old fellow.
+"We all know where your funds go.
 As I don't eat mine, I have a bit more to spare.
-I can spot you enough to keep up the rent on your rooms for a month or so, Kevin.
+I can spot you enough to keep up the rent on your rooms for a month or so, Whattling.
 Unfortunately, I don't have enough to pay off Safton, worse luck."

 "Here, here!"
-Giles chimed in.
+Giles agreed.
 He dashed back the port, obviously carried away by Kevin's show of enthusiasm.

 Nigel humphed and sipped his instead.
-"You're mighty cheerful for man so deep in Dun Territory."
+"You're mighty cheerful for a man so deep in dun territory."

 "That, my dear Nigel, is because I have a plan."